snap-stanford/snap-python/doc/source/reference/basic.rst

         places.

-   A single public attribute is offered by the TFlt class:
+   A single public attribute is offered by the :class:`TFlt` class:

      .. describe:: Val

-        A member of the TFlt object of type int that gives the value the TFlt holds.
+        A member of the :class:`TFlt` object of type int that gives the value.
 Supports =, +=, -=, *=, and /= operators.

-   A few static public attributes are offered by the TInt class:
+   A few static public attributes are offered by the :class:`TFlt` class:

      .. data:: Mn

-        The minimum value of a TFlt, equivalent to -DBL_MAX in C++.
+        The minimum value of a :class:`TFlt`, equivalent to -DBL_MAX in C++.

      .. data:: Mx

-        The maximum value of a TFlt, equivalent to DBL_MAX in C++.
+        The maximum value of a :class:`TFlt`, equivalent to DBL_MAX in C++.

      .. data:: NInf